By Theresa Harding (Updated 6/10/19)

 Flaxseed products can help promote healthy estrogen metabolism, which is a key component of managing PMS symptoms.
 Along with that is Wheat Germ, which is rich in E and B vitamins.
 Other vitamin E-rich foods include almonds, sunflower seeds, and spinach.

 We eat Salmon at least twice a week.
 So I can truly vouch for this suggestion because Salmon has many health benefits.
-Once I learned that the Omega-3 rich foods helped with PMS symptoms, I was on it!
+Once I learned that the Omega-3 rich foods helped with PMS symptoms, I didn’t waste time with this one!

 Plus my kids love Salmon, so I quickly taught them how to cook it without my assistance.
 (Kudos there)!
 Foods high in omega-3 Fats like wild-caught salmon, sardines, and anchovies help reduce pain and inflammation that make PMS symptoms worse.